 - Registered Nerve Conduction Studies Technologist

 Employment Outlook and Salary Info

-According to the U.S. Bureau of Labor Statistics (www.bls.gov), job opportunities for END technologists are projected to increase 16% over the 10-year period of 2006-2016, which is somewhat faster than the national average for all occupations.
-Although private practices and companies provide some employment in the field, the largest demand for END technologists always exists in hospitals.
+According to the U.S. Bureau of Labor Statistics (www.bls.gov), job opportunities for medical and clinical laboratory technologists, a category which includes END technologists, are projected to increase 11% over the 10-year period of 2010-2020, which is about as fast as the national average for all occupations.
+Although private practices and companies provide some employment in the field, the largest demand for END technologists exists in hospitals.

 Continuing Education Information